georgiy-pruss/Mini-C99-Compiler/README.md

 variables: `char`, `char*`, `char**`, `int`, `int*`, `int**`.
 The arguments can have the same set of types, except `void`.
 No array arguments (`T a[]`) -- they are in fact just pointers, so do express it explicitely (`T* a`).
-In the function body, first the local variable definitions go, then all the statements.
+In the function body, first the local variable definitions should go, then all the statements.
+Probably no init values for the local variables are allowed.

 ### Statements